-If you’ve always wanted to swim with dolphins you can do it in Puerto Vallarta with Wildlife Connection.
-They will take you to a dolphin pod that lives in the wild, so you’re swimming with them in their natural environment and not contributing to the capture of these beautiful creatures.
+If you’ve always wanted to swim with dolphins you can do it in Puerto Vallarta.
+There you will be taken to a dolphin pod that lives in the wild.
+That means you’re swimming with them in their natural environment and not contributing to the capture of these beautiful creatures.
 This city is known for its wildlife and whale spotting too, as we’ve written about before.

-Want something a bit more adventurous?
+Want to do something a bit more adventurous?
 Then how about hiking in the wilderness and then ziplining through the jungle?
-That can be done just outside the city with Vallarta Adventures!
+That can be done just outside the city.

 After a day enjoying the sights and swimming, a few drinks in the evening is a must.
 Although Puerto Vallarta isn’t nightlife centric, there are several great evening spots.